gunharth/serverless-lambda-web-push/README.md

 npm i
 serverless deploy
 ```
-- follow the instructions to setup the project
+- follow the CLI instructions to setup the project

 ## Demo

-his lambda can currently be seen in action here: [DEMO](https://x9hocms7hb.execute-api.eu-central-1.amazonaws.com/dev/index.html)
+follow this link to a [DEMO](https://x9hocms7hb.execute-api.eu-central-1.amazonaws.com/dev/index.html)